Simon-Ranger/Python/Programs/README.md

 + Alarm Clock
   - option 1: have a regular specified time for it to go off
-  - option 2: set up a txt file with random youtube links, have it play when time goes off
+  - option 2: set up a txt file with random YouTube links, have it play when time goes off

 + Steganography
   - encode/decode images